 We prefer responsive website design for creating mobile-friendly websites, but there’s an exception to that: sometimes responsive website design simply doesn’t make sense for your website.
 So if you’re one of the few that falls into the exception, what other mobile website options are available?

 With dynamic serving, your website has multiple versions (e.g. smartphone, tablet, and desktop).
 When somebody visits your site, it determines what kind of device they’re using and then serves them the relevant website version.
-You can read more about it in Google’s explanation here.

 - Allows for unique mobile/desktop content